ayufan/gitlab-ci-multi-runner/README.md

  - using Docker container and executing job over SSH
  - connecting to remote SSH server
 * Is written in Go and distributed as single binary without any other requirements
+* Supports Bash, Windows Batch and Windows PowerShell
-* Works on Ubuntu, Debian and OS X (should also work on other Linux distributions)
+* Works on Ubuntu, Debian, OS X and Windows (should also work on other Linux distributions)
 * Allows to customize job running environment
 * Automatic configuration reload without restart
 * Easy to use setup with support for docker, docker-ssh, parallels or ssh running environments
 * Enables caching of Docker containers
+* Easy installation as service for Linux, OSX and Windows

 ### Install and initial configuration (For Debian, Ubuntu and CentOS)